vitaemagister/QA/README.md

  -audio

+ -templates
+  -bug report UA

+-site = Drafts of Test site may be removed

 Should be added:
 1. RTL texts.
 2. More language text: cyrrilic = ukrainian, hebrew.
 3. Test plan template
 4. Checklist template

 END for now